BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/parameters.md

 * Triggered natively by a change to the URL in the browser, or a `fetch` request
 * Ask for a specific resource from the server
 * Sends over full URL, including path, and query parameters as part of the request
+* Expected path parameters should be defined in the server's routes
+* Query parameters do **not need** to be defined in the server's routes

 ---